 But in Kansas, that principle is under fire.

-Governor Brownback successfully urged the legislature to replace a merit-based system for selecting judges to the Kansas Court of Appeals, the second highest court in the state, with a purely political model that gives the governor full control of the process.
-And he has called repeatedly for an amendment to the Kansas constitution that would do the same for the selection of justices to the Kansas Supreme Court.
+Gov. Sam Brownback successfully urged the legislature to replace a merit-based system for selecting judges to the Kansas Court of Appeals, the second highest court in the state, with a purely political model that gives the governor full control of the process.
+And he called repeatedly for an amendment to the Kansas constitution that would do the same for the selection of justices to the Kansas Supreme Court.

-And that’s why Kansans for Fair Courts is working to keep politics out of our courts.
+Kansans for Fair Courts is working to keep politics out of our courts.